MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 - PowerShell remoting

   When it's available, PowerShell remoting can be a useful way to run commands out of process.
-With remoting you can create a fresh **PSSession** in a new process, call its commands over PowerShell remoting, and then use the results, locally, with the other module containing the conflicting dependencies.
+With remoting, you can create a fresh **PSSession** in a new process, call its commands over PowerShell remoting, then use the results locally with the other modules containing the conflicting dependencies.

   An example might look like this: